How we verify

 - Sight the practising certificate.
 The applicant emails a current practising certificate (or local equivalent — Anwaltsausweis, Carte d'avocat, State Bar card, کارت وکالت).
 We confirm name, registration number, regulator, and expiry date.

-What the verified badge means on a listing
+What the verified badge means

 What it doesn't mean

 It is not a recommendation.
 It is not an endorsement.
 It does not mean the lawyer is currently good at their job, free of complaints, or right for your matter.
 It means their registration was valid on the date shown.
-Every other quality judgement is yours to make.

 When we can't fully verify